secnonsense/h.py/README.md

 note - if only a url is specified the default will be to return just the reponse body

-./h.py -o www.site.com
+./h.py -f www.site.com

-Use the -o option to save the response body to a file called "output"
+Use the -f option to save the response body to a file called "output"

 ./h.py -xr https://www.google.com